By Chrissie Reilly, CECOM Staff HistorianOctober 5, 2011

-"We decided on names for buildings within the Center of Excellence campus that highlight the spirit of innovation and a culture of technological advancement," she explained.
+The buildings within the Center of Excellence campus highlight the spirit of innovation and culture of technological advancement.

-Aberdeen Proving Ground's Garrison Commander Colonel Orlando W. Ortiz approved the memorialization actions for the Center of Excellence campus in accordance with Army Regulation 1-33, "The Army Memorial Program."
+APG Garrison Commander Col. Orlando W. Ortiz approved several memorialization actions for the Army Team C4ISR Center of Excellence campus, in accordance with Army Regulation 1--33, "The Army Memorial Program."

-CECOM Commander Maj.
-Gen. Randolph P. Strong; Program Executive Officer (PEO) for Command, Control, and Communications-Tactical Brig.
-Gen. Lee Price; former PEO for Intelligence, Electronic Warfare, and Sensors Thomas Cole; U.S. Army Contracting Command Contracting Center Director Mr. Edward Elgart; and former Communications-Electronics Research Development, and Engineering Center Director Mr. Gary Blohm constituted the board of leaders who selected the individuals to be memorialized.
+With assistance from the CECOM Historical Office, CECOM LCMC Commander Maj.
+Gen. Randolph P. Strong; PEO C3T Brig.
+Gen. Lee Price; former PEO for IEW&S Thomas Cole; CECOM Contracting Center Director Edward Elgart; and former CERDEC Director Gary Blohm selected the individuals to be memorialized.

-Naming buildings on the new campus provides just one opportunity to ensure that the organizations' retain their shared cultural heritage throughout the Base Realignment and Closure process, Ziobro said.
-Future efforts will include the relocation of monuments and memorials from
+Naming buildings on the new campus provided just one opportunity to ensure that the organizations' retain their shared cultural heritage throughout the Base Realignment and Closure process as the organizations completed their relocations from Fort Monmouth, N.J. to Maryland.